n0w/mrutools/README.md

 - Both forensic (information gathering and retrieval) and antiforensic (information tampering) modes.
 - Timeline charts, even plaso compatibility.
 - setup.py install script (automagic dependencies install)
-- Plugins, plugins for everything: vlc, dragonplayer, gnome apps (I'm more a kde user myself :P).
+- Plugins, plugins for everything: vlc, kate, gnome apps (I'm more a kde user myself :P).

 ##How does it work?

 MRUTools is built upon a simple plugin structure.
-I know there are more serious and complex plugin architectures out there, but for out purposes (and for now) this will work.
+I know there are more serious and complex plugin architectures out there, but for our purposes (and for now) this will work.
 Each plugin resides in a folder named after itself, in the plugins folder.
 The main class loads and executes the \__init__.py file found inside each folder, while passing it a dictionary with the information that has been found at the moment.
 The loaded plugin then extracts the MRU information, appends it to the current list, adds the new key:list pair to the dictionary and finishes execution.